kalekundert/wordle/README.md

 Best Wordle Starting Guesses
 ============================
 Wordle is a simple online game, with the goal being to correctly guess a 5-letter word in 6 or fewer attempts.
-Each letter in each guess is colored yellow if it is in the unknown word, and green if it is both in the word and in the correct position.
-The key to doing well is to start by guessing words that have common letters in common positions.
-This repository hosts a script that calculates optimal starting guesses.
-Some unique features of this script:
+Each guess gives you more information about (i) what letters are not in the word, (ii) what letters are in the word, but in the wrong position, and (iii) what letters are in the right position.
+The key to doing well is to start by guessing words that give you as much information as possible.

+This repository hosts as script that calculates optimal starting guesses.
+More specifically, this means the starting guesses that leave the fewest possible words that the answer could be, on average.
+Some other noteworthy features of this script:

 - Correctly account for letter positions and correlations by comparing every possible guess to every possible word in the Wordle database.